BBS-Springschool/bbs-springschool.github.io/_pages/home.md

 sitemap: false
 permalink: /
 ---
-Welcome to the first edition of the **{{ site.title }}** hosted as a COLIBRI Focus Workshop in Graz.
+Welcome to the first edition of the **{{ site.title }}** hosted as a **COLIBRI Focus Workshop in Graz** and **online throughout the world**.

 Following the tradition of open science and joint workshops, we want to combine the the concept of a standard *Springschools* with the spirit of *[Brainhacks](https://brainhack.org/){:target="_blank"}* and open it to everybody interested in behavior within the fields of medicine, cognitive science, biology, psychology, behavioral and social sciences to name only few.

-As such, this *springschool* will be a 4 day event that combines open-hacking and unconference sessions with learning tracks all intermixed with featured talks under the umbrella of one general topic
+As such, this *springschool* will be a 4 day hybrid event that combines open-hacking and unconference sessions with learning tracks all intermixed with featured talks under the umbrella of one general topic

 <center>
 <H4>“CHANGE: How to measure, detect, and quantify change reliably.”</H4>